BURN SEASON CLOSED

 Exceptions:

-1. Interconnection is not required in buildings that are not undergoing allerations, repairs or construction of any kind.
+1. Interconnection is not required in buildings that are not undergoing alterations, repairs or construction of any kind.

 Smoke alarms shall be installed in the following locations: